|

 Packing jars with tomatoes using a knife.

-If your jar isn’t full enough, you can cut a tomato in half to get your jar full enough.
-Do NOT add water inside the jar, it will ruin your recipe.
+If a jar is not quite full, you can cut a tomato in half and add it to top it up.h.
+Do NOT add water to the jar, as this will ruin the tomatoes.

-Add 1/2 tsp of pickling salt to each pint jar of tomatoes.
+Add 1/2 tsp of pickling salt to each pint-sized jar,

 Adding a tsp of salt to a jar of canned tomatoes.